open-telemetry/oteps/text/0148-sampling-probability.md

 ### Bias, variance, and sampling errors

 There is a fundamental tradeoff between bias and variance in statistics.
 The use of unbiased sampling leads unavoidably to increased variance.

 Estimating sampling errors and variance is out of scope for this proposal.
-We are satisfied the unbiased property, which guarantees that the expected value of totals derived from the sample equals the true population totals.
+We are satisfied with the unbiased property, which guarantees that the expected value of totals derived from the sample equals the true population totals.
 This means that statistics derived from sample data in this way are always accurate, and that more data will